MSPs pass Scottish railway policing merger bill

 Her colleague Neil Bibby, who moved a series of amendments to the bill, said it was "shocking" that the government was "ignoring the views of our police officers".

-Lib Dem MSP Mike Russell said the merger was the riskiest of three options put forward, saying that ministers had decided that the majority of those in the policing sector who opposed the move were wrong.
+Lib Dem MSP Mike Rumbles said the merger was the riskiest of three options put forward, saying that ministers had decided that the majority of those in the policing sector who opposed the move were wrong.

 However, Green member John Finnie said his party would support the bill on the condition there was no detriment to staff.